-INFECTIOUS DISEASE OUTBREAK-COVID-19 . . .
-The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, has been characterized as a pandemic (the "Pandemic") by the World Health Organization and is currently affecting many parts of the world, including the United States and Texas.
-On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States and on March 13, 2020, the President of the United States declared the outbreak of COVID-19 in the United States a national emergency.
-Subsequently, the President's Coronavirus Guidelines for America and the United States Centers for Disease Control and Prevention called upon Americans to take actions to slow the spread of COVID-19 in the United States.
+INFECTIOUS DISEASE OUTBREAK (COVID-19)...
+The World Health Organization has declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus (the "Pandemic") which is currently affecting many parts of the world, including the United States and Texas.
+On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States in connection with COVID-19.
+On March 13, 2020, the President of the United States declared the Pandemic a national emergency and the Texas Governor (the "Governor") declared COVID-19 an imminent threat of disaster for all counties in Texas (collectively, the "disaster declarations").

-On March 13, 2020, the Governor of Texas (the "Governor") declared a state of disaster for all counties in Texas in response to the Pandemic.
-Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster, and issuing executive orders that have the force and effect of law.
-The Governor has since issued a number of executive orders relating to COVID-19 preparedness and mitigation.
-These include, for example, the issuance of Executive Order GA-28 and GA-29 on June 26, 2020, and July 2, 2020, respectively, which, among other things, required Texans to (i) close bars; (ii) reduce maximum restaurant occupancy from 75 percent to 50 percent; (iii) limit outdoor gatherings to 100 people, subject to certain exceptions, and (iv) wear face coverings over the nose and mouth in public or places open to the public when it is not feasible to maintain six feet of social distance, subject to certain exceptions.
-Executive Order GA-28 and GA-29 will remain in effect and in full force unless it is modified, amended, rescinded, or superseded by the Governor.
-Many of the federal, state and local actions and policies under the aforementioned disaster declarations and shelter-in-place orders are focused on limiting instances where the public can congregate or interact with each other, which affects the operation of businesses and directly impacts the economy.
+Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster and issuing executive orders that have the force and effect of law.
+The Governor has issued a number of executive orders relating to COVID-19 preparedness and mitigation.
+For example, the issuance of Executive Orders GA-29 and GA-32 on July 2, 2020 and October 7, 2020, respectively, required Texans to (i) operate bars at 50 percent of occupancy if such bars are not in high hospitalization areas and have complied with certain regulations and have receive certain local approvals; (ii) reduce maximum occupancy for businesses to no more than 75 percent of total listed occupancy; (iii) limit outdoor gatherings to 10 people, subject to certain exceptions and local approvals; and (iv) wear face coverings over the nose and mouth in public or place open to the public when it is not feasible to maintain six feet of social distance, subject to certain conditions.
+Executive Orders GA- 29 and GA-32 will remain in effect and in full force unless modified, amended, rescinded, or superseded by the Governor.
+Furthermore, the Governor has suspended various statutes of the Texas Open Meetings Act that require government officials and members of the public to be physically present at a specified meeting location.
+This temporary suspension will allow for telephonic or videoconferencing meetings of governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble larger groups of people.
+In addition, Travis County, within which the District is located, has issued "stay home" orders in connection with the Pandemic for citizens except when engaged in specific essential business or government functions.
+Travis County's previous "stay home" order have not prohibited homebuilding activity or the construction of utility facilities within the District.
+Many of the federal, state, and local actions and policies under the aforementioned disaster declarations are focused on limiting instances where the public can congregate or interact with each other, which affect economic growth within Texas.

-The Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide.
-These negative impacts may reduce or negatively affect property values and/or the collection of sales tax revenues and ad valorem tax revenues within the District, which could negatively affect the District's operations and maintenance.
-The Bonds are secured by the District's ad valorem taxes and a reduction or delay in revenue collections, may adversely affect the District's ability to repay the debt service on the Bonds as well as the District's operations and maintenance expenses.
+Since the disaster declarations were made, the Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide and within Texas.
+These negative impacts may reduce or negatively affect property values or homebuilding activity within the District.
+See "RISK FACTORS - Factors Affecting Taxable Values and Tax Payments."
+The Bonds are secured by an unlimited ad valorem tax, and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.